vkostadinov/RNG/README.md

 # RNG
-This is the directory of the new Random generator tool.
-For more information, visit: https://knowledge.trivago.com/display/~vkostadinov/Random+Partner+Auditor
+This is the directory of the new RNG tool.